metame/infinite-lake/readme.md

 To access from the browser reliably, run `npm install` then `npm start`.
 The app will be run by default on `localhost:8080/`.

-## Live Version
-A live version can be found at [michaeljerwin.com/twobuckets](http://michaeljerwin.com/twobuckets).